MicrosoftDocs/power-pages-docs/power-pages-docs/admin/add-custom-domain.md

 1. Follow the instructions outlined in [**Add a custom domain name**](#add-a-custom-domain-name) to configure you new domain.

+> [!NOTE]
+> When you add a custom domain name for a [content Delivery Network](../configure/configure-cdn.md) enabled site, Power Pages uses Azure Front Door-managed TLS certificates to enforce HTTPS for custom domains.
+These certificates are created with a lifetime validity of 6 months and are auto-renewed 45 days prior to the expiry date.

 ### See also

 [Configure SSL certificates and custom domain names](/training/modules/portals-administration/2-custom-domain)